 -

-The quality and extent of the candidate's lifetime contribution to the development of the performing arts in Canada and to the cultural life of Canada, and, where appropriate, international recognition.
+The quality of the candidate’s contribution to the development of the performing arts in Canada and to the cultural life of Canada or to bringing Canadian artistic excellence to the attention of communities abroad.

 The principal criterion for assessing nominations for the Ramon John Hnatyshyn Award for Voluntarism in the Performing Arts is: